 (3) For the purposes of these regulations, a prescribed activity is carried out on a network if the prescribed activity is carried out in, on or in connection with the network.

-(4) However, if the prescribed activity is carried out in the course of the construction, commissioning, maintenance or decommissioning of the network, the activity is not carried out in connection with the network unless it is carried out within 6 metres of the network.
+(4) However, if a prescribed activity is carried out in the course of the construction, commissioning, maintenance or decommissioning of the network, the activity is not carried out in connection with the network unless it is carried out within 6 metres of the network.

+[Regulation 3 amended in Gazette 1 Aug 2017 p.
+4110.]

 4. Network operators

 (1) The following persons are network operators —